chill3456/Quick_qPCR_Analysis/README.md

 # Running the script

-The script can be run on the command line.
+The script can be run on the command line as such with the required arguments.

 `Rscript Quick_qPCR_Analysis.R --ctResultsFilePath=/example_files/ctResultsFile_96_well.txt --setUpFilePath=/example_files/setUpFile_96_well.txt --outputFilePath=/outputExamples --controlSample=control_sample --controlPrimer=control_primer --sampleOfInterest=sample_of_interest1 --primerOfInterest=primer_of_interest"`

+You can add an additional column that specifies the CT value column and run the script as below.

+`Rscript Quick_qPCR_Analysis.R --ctResultsFilePath=/example_files/ctResultsFile_96_well.txt --setUpFilePath=/example_files/setUpFile_96_well.txt --outputFilePath=/outputExamples --controlSample=control_sample --controlPrimer=control_primer --sampleOfInterest=sample_of_interest1 --primerOfInterest=primer_of_interest" --CT_value_Column_argument="Content"`

 # Outputs